Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-victoria ku about 3 years ago
+victoria ku almost 4 years ago

 This "study" is long overdue.
 Much damage has already been done - businesses & jobs lost because they cannot compete with this infusion of cash from cannabis.
 Equity for CORE participants is out of reach because once again those with the resources already got what they need.
 And the community still lacks basic resources - food, shelter, medical services, good jobs for those most in need.
 Get the study done, Implement a moratorium and CAPS for the areas, like Robla, that are already over-saturated with cannabis cultivation.